 Metaldehyde is toxic for all domestic pets.
 Dogs typically fall victim to metaldehyde due to ingesting the pesticide left out for the slugs or snails.

-Low exposure to diazinon for humans and most animals will result in mild symptoms which can include cause coughing, abdominal pain, watering eyes, drooling, and vomiting.
+Low exposure to diazinon for humans and most animals will result in mild symptoms which can cause nausea, abdominal pain, watering eyes, drooling, and vomiting.

 Diazinon is highly toxic to birdlife and aquatic life and therefore poses a threat to surrounding ecosystems.